 Bloom is a responsive blog platform targeting users interested in lifestyle and self-care, offering a modern and clean interface.
 It is developed using HTML, CSS and JavaScript, with an API integration to manage dynamic blog posts.
 The site features a carousel for the 3 latest posts, a responsive grid displaying all posts, and admin functionality for registration, login, and post management.

-Game Hub is an interactive online targeted at gamers store built using HTML, CSS and JavaScript, showcasing video games through an API.
+Game Hub is an interactive online store targeted at gamers built using HTML, CSS and JavaScript, showcasing video games through an API.
 Users can filter games by genre, view detailed game information, and simulate buying games.
 The platform includes dynamic reviews, similar game suggestions, and a theme switcher with 8 different themes.

 The Galaxy Garden Community Museum website was developed using HTML and CSS to create a modern, responsive site aimed at children and their families.
 The project is tested across browsers and devices, offering an engaging, educational experience that sparks curiosity about science in an exciting, age-appropriate way.